 3.2 Financial assessment

 Local authorities will not have to carry out financial assessments in compliance with Care Act requirements.
 They will, however, have powers to charge people retrospectively for the care and support they receive during this period.
 In order to do this they will need to ensure that people are informed of this in advance.
 This will ensure fairness between people already receiving care and support before this period, and people entering the care and support system during this period.
+Advocates should be involved, where relevant.
 See Annex B, Care Act Easements: Guidance for Local Authorities

 3.3 Review of Care and Support Plans